-- 2. Remove the jumper cable on the negative (-) terminal of the booster vehicle's battery. - 3.
-Remove the jumper cable from the positive (+) terminal of the booster vehicle's battery. - 4.
-Remove the jumper cable from the positive (+) terminal of the disabled vehicle's battery.
+- 2. Remove the jumper cable on the negative (-) terminal of the booster vehicle battery. - 3.
+Remove the jumper cable from the positive (+) terminal of the booster vehicle battery. - 4.
+Remove the jumper cable from the positive (+) terminal of the disabled vehicle battery. - 5.
+Allow the engine to idle for at least one minute.